AjayShukla007/Journey_100dayOfCode/Readme.md

 - Learning Bit Manipulation

 #### Bit Manipulation:
-- Solved Find The Original Array of Prefix Xor on leetcode with tc of O(n) and sc of O(1) Beats 92.86% in runtime and 6.23% in Memory with JavaScript
+- Solved Find The Original Array of Prefix Xor on leetcode with tc of O(n^2) and sc of O(1) Beats 93.95% in runtime and 63.73% in Memory with JavaScript